robin-rpr/calos/doc/clearly-image.rst

 * Parser directives are not supported.
 We have not identified a need for any of them.

-* :code:`EXPOSE`: Charliecloud does not use the network namespace, so containerized processes can simply listen on a host port like other unprivileged processes.
+* :code:`EXPOSE`: Clearly does not use the network namespace, so containerized processes can simply listen on a host port like other unprivileged processes.